 If you think kombucha tea is just another health fad that’s here today and gone tomorrow, think again.
-More than just the fastest growing product in the beverage market today, it has been recognized as a potent therapeutic and prophylactic drink for thousands of years.
+More than just the fastest growing product in the beverage market today, it has been recognized as a potential therapeutic and prophylactic drink for thousands of years.
 In fact, kombucha tea health benefits are documented as early as 220 B.C.
-It is not only healthy, but sweet and refreshing.
+It is not only healthy but sweet and refreshing.

 What is Kombucha Tea?